 NJIT email will be routinely used for announcements and to distribute material.
 Be sure to check the NJIT email every day.

 Attendance will be taken at all classes and exams.
 More than 3 unexcused absences (in total) is excessive.
-If you have excusable absences, contact your instructor or the Dean of Students (973.596.3466, Room 255 Campus Center).
-Students may sign in only for themselves on attendance sheets; do not sign in for absent students.
+For excused absences, please contact the Office of the Dean of Students for support and notify your course instructor promptly.